Performance Comparison

 • You can visualize your own bl_bench output (JSON) on this page via Custom Dataset functionality

-The overview of images rendered by bl_bench is on our Performance Images pages.
+The overview of images rendered by bl_bench is on our Performance Testing Images page.

 Tests